frontend33/Vue_Js/README.md

 You can see all my works in my repository  [https://github.com/frontend33]

 # Usage!
-Once installed you have access to four components (vue-form, validate, field, field-messages) for managing form state, validating form fields and displaying validation messages.

 > Once installed you have access to component (vue-form) for managing form state,
 > validating form fields on  patterns and displaying success messages.